 Something like, say, a hallmark crescent engraved into sterling silver flatware containing the initials of the president.

-For you and 11 guests, the Continental dinner set presented by Tuttle Silver furnishes 66 utensils for a trim $25,200.
-At that price tag, it may be the first holiday you actually hope for the dinner conversation to turn political.
+For you and 11 guests, the Continental dinner set presented by Tuttle Silver furnishes 66 utensils for a trim $25,200 -- available at Neiman Marcus.
+At that price, it may be the first holiday when you actually hope for the dinner conversation to turn political.